beet-software/dorm/dorm_framework/README.md

 }
 ```

-### Filtering
+### Filters

-Batch methods of repositories, such as `peekAll`, `pullAll` and `popAll`, can receive a `Filter` as parameter.
+Batch methods of repositories, such as `peekAll`, `pullAll` and `popAll`, can receive a `Filter` as
-In read operations, this parameter defaults to `Filter.empty()`, which matches all models from that repository.
+parameter.
+In read operations, this parameter defaults to `Filter.empty()`, which matches all models
-If you want to limit how many models are matched, you can change it to your appropriate use case.
+from that repository.
+If you want to limit how many models are matched, you can change it to your
+appropriate use case.

 #### By value